dela32/Project-Defeat-the-Evil-Wizard-/README.md

-## 🧙 Battle of Legends - Text-Based Fantasy Combat Game
+## 🧙 Defeat the Evil Wizard - Text-Based Fantasy Combat Game
 Welcome to Battle of Legends, a simple text-based RPG-style combat game written in Python.
 Choose your hero, fight the evil wizard, and test your battle strategy!

 ## 🕹️ Features